Travels in Tajikistan – Crossing Over from Uzbekistan

 If you ever make it to Dushanbe in Tajikistan, you might want to visit MagDoner which is most definitely not a copy of a well known American fast food chain!

-If you enjoyed this post, please do us a favour and click the picture you like to Pin It for later and share the love! :o)
+If you enjoyed this post about travels in Tajikistan, please do us a favour and click the picture below to Pin It for later and share the love! :o)